Weight Loss Surgery Revision – A Second Chance

 - Removal of the device eliminates the chance of a slipped band and mechanical failure

-With thousands of gastric sleeve surgeries performed, and a complication rate of less than 1%, patients have come from across the U. S. for a consultation with Dr. Kim, whether they are considering their first weight loss surgery, or bariatric revision surgery.
-If you are unsatisfied with your weight loss following the LAP-BAND® procedure, or another weight loss surgery, and you are willing to commit to the pursuit of a healthier lifestyle, you owe it yourself to contact the Kim Bariatric Insitute to review the available options in a one-on-one consultation with Dr. Kim.
+With thousands of gastric sleeve surgeries performed, and a complication rate of less than 1%, patients have come from across the U. S. for a consultation at the Kim Bariatric Institute, whether they are considering their first weight loss surgery, or bariatric revision surgery.
+If you are unsatisfied with your weight loss following the LAP-BAND® procedure, or another weight loss surgery, and you are willing to commit to the pursuit of a healthier lifestyle, you owe it yourself to contact the Kim Bariatric Insitute to review the available options in a one-on-one consultation with one of our amazing surgeons.
 Learn More by contacting our practice.

 Learn More by Contacting Our Practice